wch/r-debug/README.md

 Docker image for debugging R memory problems
 ============================================

-The [debugging-r.md](debugging-r.md) document contains information about diagnosing bugs in C and C++ code that interfaces with R.
+See [debugging-r.md](debugging-r.md) for in-depth information about diagnosing bugs in C and C++ code that interfaces with R.

 This repository contains a Dockerfile for creating an Docker image, `wch1/r-debug` with the following tools and builds of R: